walles/batterylogger/README.md

 TODO
 ----
-* Make a service that updates the data holder class with battery level change events.
+* Make the main activity plot actual events from the log file.

 * Make sure the service starts on reboot.